pranigopu/pranigopu.github.io/docs/agentic-ai/conceptual-foundation.md

 Another aspect of the aforementioned quote is the frequency of the attainment of aims as a part of the measure of freedom.
 This is in fact crucial, since it grounds freedom not in theoretical potential but in actual, concrete power, i.e. effectiveness.
 Freedom requires actually achieving something with one's aims, which is ultimately the only measure of one's aims being feasible and not merely theoretical; this in turn is crucial in grounding freedom in actual capability rather than incoherent, floating abstractions of "potential" or "possibility".

 Applied to autonomy, this connection helps recognise that for any apparatus capable of action, reaction and interaction with its environment (which is a form of a feedback system), the "level of autonomy", i.e. the potential for the depth (i.e. intensity) and breadth (diversity) of impact of an apparatus as an independent causal force within a given context depends in part on the "freedom" inherent in this apparatus, which is tied to its complexity, in part on the complexity of its aims/motives, and in part on its demonstrated capacity to actually achieve its aims.
-A key quote that, to me, summarises the essence of autonomy is:
+A key quote from Tomkins (No Date) that, to me, summarises the essence of autonomy is:

 ***Reason without affect would be impotent, affect without reason would be blind.***